 Aphids are quite unpleasant.
 They make trees look bad with sticky and bended leaves.
 I have patiently watched their development in the orchard.
-You can take your own conclusions out of the following two experiences.
+My conclussion is that they are self-limited.